 - Probation.
 Courts may also impose probation sentences for an extortion conviction.
 Courts may be more likely to use a probation sentence when someone has failed at an attempted extortion or the extortion did not otherwise result in any loss of property by the victim.
 Probation sentences typically last for 12 months or more, may include a fine, and require that the convicted person comply with specific terms imposed by the court, such as keeping a job and not contacting the victim.
 Failing to comply with probation terms typically results in having to serve a prison sentence.

-Get information on Facing Criminal Charges.
+You can get more information on the charging process in Facing Criminal Charges.